ynarter/ynarter.github.io/index.md

 ## About Me

-I am a PhD student in Electrical and Computer Engineering at the University of Michigan, advised by Prof. Inigo Incer.
-My research interests lie at the intersection of **convex optimization**, **machine learning**, and **signal processing**, with applications in healthcare and communication systems.
-I am also passionate about **control systems**, and I am currently part of the [Complex Engineering Systems Laboratory](https://ces.eecs.umich.edu/).
+I’m a Ph.D. student in Electrical and Computer Engineering at the **University of Michigan**, advised by [Prof. Inigo Incer](https://iincer.github.io/).
+My research sits at the crossroads of **convex optimization, machine learning, signal processing**, and **the compositional design and verification of complex engineering systems**.
+I am a proud member of the [Complex Engineering Systems Laboratory](https://ces.eecs.umich.edu/), where we develop rigorous theory and methodologies to design, verify, and analyze complex systems, applying tools from control, formal methods, AI, optimization, and more, with real-world applications in aerospace, autonomous vehicles, and synthetic biology.

-I received my B.S. in Electrical and Electronics Engineering from Bilkent University.
-During my undergraduate studies, I conducted research at **Bilkent University**, **EPFL**, and **METEKSAN Defence**, gaining hands-on experience in both theoretical modeling and real-world implementation of radar and neural network-based systems.
+Before Michigan, I earned my B.S. in Electrical and Electronics Engineering from Bilkent University.
+During my undergrad, I gained hands-on experience conducting research at Bilkent University and EPFL, working on projects ranging from radar systems to neural network-based algorithms.
+A recent highlight of my work is a first-author [paper](https://openreview.net/pdf?id=z4XS0Ie391) on a unified screening strategy for multiple diseases, which was accepted at the [**_International Conference on Machine Learning (ICML)_ 2025**](https://icml.cc/).
+You can find more details about my academic background and research on my [Bio](./bio.html) and [Publications](./publications.html) pages.

-My recent research, in collaboration with Prof. Cem Tekin and Prof. Mihaela van der Schaar, focuses on developing a unified screening strategy for multiple diseases through a novel **convex optimization framework**, accepted at ICML 2025.

-I am passionate about bridging rigorous mathematical tools with impactful real-world problems.
+My goal is to bridge rigorous mathematical tools with impactful real-world problems, designing methods that advance both theory and practical solutions.
+Please feel free to [reach out](./contacts.html) anytime!

 ---